Implications of the unitary invariance and symmetry restrictions on the development of proper approximate one-body reduced density matrix functionals: Abstract

 \section{Abstract}

 In many of the approximate functionals in one-body reduced density matrix (1RDM) functional theory, the approximate two-body reduced density matrix (2RDM) in the natural orbital representation only depends on the natural occupation numbers.
-In \href{http://dx.doi.org/10.1103/PhysRevA.92.012520}{Phys.\ Rev.\ A~\textbf{92}, 012520 (2015)} Wang and Knowles initialised the discussion to which extent this simplification is valid, by introducing two different H$_4$ geometries with identical natural occupation numbers, but different 2RDMs.
+In \href{http://dx.doi.org/10.1103/PhysRevA.92.012520}{Phys.\ Rev.\ A~\textbf{92}, 012520 (2015)} Wang and Knowles initialised a discussion of to what extent this simplification is valid, by introducing two different H$_4$ geometries with identical natural occupation numbers, but different 2RDMs.
 Gritsenko has argued that this feature is due symmetry~[\href{http://dx.doi.org/10.1103/PhysRevA.97.026501}{Phys.\ Rev.\ A~\textbf{97}, 026501 (2018)}].
-This work aims to contribute to the discussion on the following points: 1) the feature that the exact functional can yield different 2RDMs for the same set of natural occupations can be explained without symmetry, so is more general; 2) one should rather speak of symmetry-restricted variants of the universal functional, than saying that the universal functional is symmetry dependent; 3) the unitary invariance of degenerate NOs can lead to large deviations in the 2RDM elements, especially the phase of the NOs; 4) symmetry-restricted functionals are constructed for the H$_4$ geometries considered by Wang and Knowles, whose structure could serve as guide in the construction of approximate 1RDM functionals.
+This work aims to contribute to the discussion on the following points: 1) one should rather speak of symmetry-restricted variants of the universal functional, than saying that the universal functional is symmetry dependent; 2) the unitary invariance of degenerate NOs can lead to large deviations in the 2RDM elements, especially the phase of the NOs; 3) symmetry-restricted functionals are constructed for the H$_4$ geometries considered by Wang and Knowles, whose structure could serve as guide in the construction of approximate 1RDM functionals.